S-Hk/deltaAppDevInnductions18Task1/README.md

 # deltaAppDevInnductions18Task1
-### Submittion of Task 1 for Delta App Dev Inductions 2018
+### Submission of Task 1 for Delta App Dev Inductions 2018

 (An App for Thanos!!!)